openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         expression
         ;

-The execution of such statements leads to the execution of the expression, and the result of such execution is discarded.
+The execution of a statement leads to the execution of the expression, and the result of such execution is discarded.

 .. index::